 Image Acquisition and Parameter Setup

-Based on the time and length scales to probe, acquire image sequences of over 1000 frames [1].
-Save the image sequences as a three-dimensional greyscale TIFF (pronounce Tif) stack using an image processing program such as ImageJ (pronounce Image-J) [2].
+Based on the time and length scales to probe, acquire image sequences of over 1000 frames using microscope control software, such as micro-manager [1].

-SCREEN: Images being acquired

-SCREEN: Images being saved
+SCREEN: Setting the number of images to acquire to 2000 and acquiring

 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files as soon as possible to your project page

-Under the examples folder provided in the PyDDM (pronounce P-Y-D-D-M) code repository, make a copy of the parameter file named example_parameter_file.yml (pronounce example-underscore-parameter-underscore-file-dot-Y-M-L) [1].
-Open this YAML (pronounce Y-A-M-L) file with a text editor like NotePad++ (pronounce Notepad-plus-plus) or the text editor in JupyterLab (pronounce Jupiter-lab) [2].
+Under the examples folder provided in the PyDDM (pronounce pie-D-D-M) code repository, make a copy of the parameter file named example_parameter_file.yml (pronounce example-underscore-parameter-underscore-file-dot-Y-M-L) [1].
+Open this YAML (pronounce yaml) file with a text editor like NotePad++ (pronounce Notepad-plus-plus) or the text editor in JupyterLab (pronounce Jupiter-lab) [2].

 SCREEN: Copy of file being made